stlartworks/stlartworks.github.io/programs.md

   process:
     status: CLOSED
     close: August 15 - Application submission deadline
-    interview: Interview Day August 27, 2016
+    interview: Interview Day in April, 2017 (date TBD)
   requirements:
-    age: 'Ages 14 to 18 (Must be 14 years old by September 1, 2016)'
+    age: 'Ages 14 to 18 (Must be 14 years old by January 1, 2017)'
     location: Must live in the greater St. Louis area
     interests: Must have an interest in art
-    availability: 'Must be available to attend every day of the fall program (Two weekday afternoons, 3pm - 6pm, or Saturdays 10am - 3pm)'
+    availability: 'Must be available to attend every day of the summer program (Two weekday afternoons, 3pm - 6pm, or Saturdays 10am - 3pm)'
   message:
-    text: 'SPRING 2017 Applications will Open in December, 2016!'
+    text: 'SUMMER 2017 Applications Will Open on February 15!'

 reveal: programs
 ---

-Apprentices from the St. Louis metropolitan area experience hands on arts education and work place training.
+Apprentices from the St. Louis metropolitan area experience hands-on arts education and workplace training.
 Highlights of the summer experience include field trips to local museums and professional art studios, life skill workshops, and completion of an artistic commission.